pedall/g4m3r-wiki/commands/moderation/kick.md

 # Kick Command

-The perfect way to ban the scum from your server, besides banning it will also delete the messages from the past 7 days.
-The number and reason are optional, keep in mind the user will see the reason why you banned this person through the DM that the bot sends.
+The perfect way to kick the spam bots from your server, or unwanted people.
+Keep in mind that if you kick someone they can come back on the server with a server invite.

+Its optional to give a reason for kicking a user.
+You can also add this later with the `.reason` command.

 #### Use: `[prefix]kick @user`